beling/book-pl/src/ch03-05-control-flow.md

 --> section of Chapter 2 to exit the program when the user won the game by guessing the correct number.

-#### Returning from loops
+#### Returning Values from Loops

-One of the uses of a `loop` is to retry an operation you know can fail, such as checking if a thread completed its job.
+One of the uses of a `loop` is to retry an operation you know might fail, such as checking whether a thread has completed its job.
 However, you might need to pass the result of that operation to the rest of your code.
-If you add it to the `break` expression you use to stop the loop, it will be returned by the broken loop:
+To do this, you can add the value you want returned after the `break` expression you use to stop the loop; that value will be returned out of the loop so you can use it, as shown here:

 ```rust
 fn main() {